-The Balkans are not usually the first destination that backpackers choose to visit.
-For many people coming to Europe for the first time, Paris, Rome and London all make the list but Sarajevo, Tirana and Skopje rarely do (that’s Bosnia and Herzegovina, Albania and Macedonia for anyone who’s already lost).
-Even Brits, who live in such close proximity to mainland Europe, tend to focus on Western and Central Europe, ignoring the Balkans entirely.
+Backpacking in the Balkans is not usually the first bucket list item for many backpackers.
+In fact, for many people coming to Europe for the first time, Paris, Rome and London all make the list but Sarajevo, Tirana and Skopje rarely do.
+Even Brits, who live in such close proximity to mainland Europe tend to focus on Western and Central Europe, ignoring the Balkans entirely.

 Of course I’m generalising here, but you see what I’m saying.
 The Balkan countries aren’t even on most people’s radars when choosing where to venture to on their summer backpacking trip, and I want to try and change that (if you’re curious about a trip to the Balkans but don’t know where to start planning, why not try a Balkan tour?!).

-I’ve spent some months now in the Balkans and have been lucky enough to experience a kind of magic that I didn’t think existed anymore in Europe.
+I have spent several months backpacking in the Balkans and have been lucky enough to experience a kind of magic that I didn’t think existed anymore in Europe.
 I’ve been able to experience a little of what it was like to be a backpacker 20 years ago, before online maps and timetables were a thing (Albania, I’m looking at you), when hitchhiking was a common way of getting around, and when travellers were more likely to get drunk on homemade brandy with an old man in the mountains than on a pub crawl in Prague.

-The Balkan countries have really stolen pieces of my heart (some pieces larger than others, admittedly), and I want to share with you a few reasons why travelling through the Balkans is such a truly special experience (to read 37 reasons why you should travel to Albania specifically then just read this post!).
+The Balkan countries have really stolen a piece of my heart, and I want to share with you a few reasons why travelling through the Balkans is such a truly special experience.

-If there is one reason to visit the Balkans, it’s the nature.
+If there is one reason to go backpacking in the Balkans, it’s the nature.
 When it comes to natural beauty, the Balkans will absolutely blow you away.
-From the stunning waterfalls of Bosnia and Herzegovina, to the white sand beaches of the Albanian Riviera, the craggy mountains of Montenegro and the beautiful lakes in Croatia and Macedonia, there will be something in the Balkans for you.
+From the stunning waterfalls of Bosnia and Herzegovina, to the white sand beaches of the Albanian Riviera, the craggy mountains of Montenegro and the beautiful lakes in Croatia and North Macedonia, there will be something in the Balkans for you.

 (Check out this post about Plitvice Lakes National Park if you don’t believe me!)